SthCo/api-run/README.md

       # Step 2 : Make sure to change the host with your own IP or domain
       - "traefik.frontend.rule=Host:ghost.my-own-domain.com"
       - "traefik.port=2368"
+      # Specify the coresponding docker network in order to make your proxy works.
       - "traefik.docker.network=ghost"
     volumes:
       - ./ghost/blog:/var/lib/ghost/content
     environment:
+      # You can change the environment mode, development or production
       - NODE_ENV=production
       # Step 3 : Make sure to change the host with your own IP or domain
       - url=https://ghost.my-own-domain.com